 Each time you create a la...
 Continue reading 🡒

-The General tab allows you to set a display name and description in the Legend, configure the “scale range that the layer be visible, or “hiding the layer from the Legend completely.
+Each layer's General settings allow you to set a legend display name and optional description, as well as configure the scale range where the layer will appear on the map, and hide the individual layer from the legend completely.

 Maps on Mango are composed of stacked layers of image tiles- one for each layer group.
 To aid first-load performance, Mango doesn’t automatically create each individual layer as an image tile layer on the map.
 Instead, Mango introduces the concept of Layer ...
 Continue reading 🡒